 Chapters or Contributions to Edited Works:

-Elmesky, R., & Marcucci, O. 2020.
+Elmesky, R., & Marcucci, O. 2021.
 “When Racial and Restorative Justice Intersect: A Case Study from a Predominantly Black District.”
 Annual Meeting of American Education Research Association.
-San Francisco, CA. (Conference cancelled).
+Virtual conference.

 +invited AERA presidential session

-Harris, K., & Marcucci, O. 2020.
+Harris, K., & Marcucci, O. 2021.
 “Racial Equity in Independent Schools: Examining the Relationships between School Climate, Student Engagement, & Achievement.”
 Annual Meeting of American Education Research Association.
-San Francisco, CA. (Conference cancelled).
+Virtual conference.

 Williams, M., Jabbari, J., & Marcucci, O. 2019.
 “Policies of social control and race: Moving towards restorative justice practices.”
 The Society for the Study of Social Problems.
 New York, NY.